3 min read

 :

-In the automotive industry, precise and forward-looking sales planning is crucial to a company's success.
-Nevertheless, many suppliers continue to rely on Excel spreadsheets or inadequate software solutions for their sales planning - with fatal consequences for transparency, efficiency and competitiveness.
+In the automotive industry, precise and forward-looking sales planning determines business success.
+Yet many suppliers still rely on Excel spreadsheets or inadequate software solutions for their sales planning – with serious consequences for transparency, efficiency, and competitiveness.

-A lack of real-time data, redundant manual processes and isolated planning islands mean that companies miss out on market opportunities, take unnecessary risks and fall short of their growth targets in the long term.
-But why is Excel not a sustainable solution, and what does modern sales planning look like for automotive suppliers?
+Lack of real-time data, redundant manual processes, and isolated planning silos lead companies to miss market opportunities, take on unnecessary risks, and fall short of their growth targets.
+But why is Excel not a sustainable solution – and what does modern sales planning for automotive suppliers look like?

-1. Lack of integration of market data and internal figures
+1. Lack of integration between market data and internal figures

-Automotive manufacturers' sales fluctuate considerably - driven by economic developments, regulatory requirements and new technologies.
-Suppliers who do not align their planning with reliable market data such as that from S&P Global Mobility run the risk of either building up overcapacity or missing out on growth opportunities.
+OEM volumes fluctuate significantly – driven by economic developments, regulations, and emerging technologies.
+Suppliers who fail to align their planning with reliable market data, such as from S&P Global Mobility, risk building excess capacity or missing growth opportunities.

-In addition, planning data is often not directly linked to operational figures from ERP systems.
-If forecasts are based on assumptions instead of real actual data, the risk of misjudgements increases.
+Additionally, planning data is often not linked directly to operational figures from ERP systems.
+When forecasts are based on assumptions instead of actual data, the risk of misjudgment increases.

 2. Time-consuming and error-prone processes

-Manual maintenance of Excel spreadsheets means constant copying and pasting, version chaos and a high susceptibility to errors.
-As soon as planning takes place on several levels - by customer, product, region or project - the complexity increases further.
-A single typing error or an incorrect formula can lead to the wrong decisions being made.
+Manually maintaining Excel spreadsheets involves constant copy & paste, version chaos, and high error rates.
+As soon as planning spans multiple levels – by customer, product, region, or project – complexity rises dramatically.
+A single typo or incorrect formula can lead to poor decisions.

 3. Lack of flexibility for forecasts and scenarios

-With static tables or inflexible software, it is almost impossible to generate alternative forecasts in real time and make well-founded decisions.
-Those who need several days to make a new calculation are too slow to react to market changes.
+With static spreadsheets or inflexible software, it's nearly impossible to create alternative forecasts in real time and make informed decisions.
+If it takes days to recalculate, you're reacting too slowly to market changes.

-4. No direct link to acquisition and pricing processes
+4. No direct connection to acquisition and pricing processes

-Another common problem is that sales planning is viewed in isolation.
-However, current acquisition decisions and new market information have a considerable influence on strategic sales planning.
+Sales planning is often treated as a standalone activity.
+But current acquisition decisions and new market developments have a direct impact on strategic revenue planning.

-If changes in unit numbers or margins are not automatically incorporated into planning, companies can neither calculate their profitability accurately nor make strategic investment decisions.
+If changes in volumes or margins don’t automatically flow into the planning process, companies cannot accurately assess profitability or make strategic investment decisions.

 What does modern sales planning look like for automotive suppliers?

-To remain successful in a competitive environment, suppliers need an integrated, digital solution for their sales planning.
-A modern platform should fulfill the following core requirements:
+To remain competitive, suppliers need an integrated, digital solution for sales planning.
+A modern platform should meet the following core requirements:

-1. Integration of market data and company key figures
+1. Integration of market data and company KPIs

-Sales planning must be based not only on internal data, but also on external market forecasts.
-The direct connection to sources such as S&P Global Mobility enables a more precise assessment of future market developments.
+Sales planning must be based not only on internal figures but also on external forecasts.
+Direct integration with sources such as S&P Global Mobility enables more accurate assessments of market developments.

 2. Automation instead of manual data entry

-Modern sales planning systems significantly reduce the time and effort required for forecasts, reports and calculations.
-Data only needs to be entered once and is then available for all relevant analyses and reports.
+Modern sales planning systems drastically reduce the effort needed for forecasts, reporting, and calculations.
+Data is entered once and is then available for all relevant analyses and reports.

-In addition, planning and reporting processes can be fully automated so that companies have up-to-date figures available at the touch of a button.
-The time that is wasted today on copy & paste and Excel macros can instead be invested in strategic analyses and well-founded decisions.
+Planning and reporting processes can be fully automated, providing up-to-date figures at the push of a button.
+Time currently wasted on copy & paste and Excel macros can instead be invested in strategic analyses and better decisions.

 3. Flexible scenario planning for dynamic markets

-In addition, changes in OEM sales figures can be simulated directly, allowing companies to adjust their production capacities in real time.
+Changes in OEM sales volumes can also be simulated directly, allowing production capacities to be adjusted in real time.

-An efficient sales planning solution should be linked to price and quotation management.
-This means that changes in the forecasts are immediately incorporated into calculations, quotations and contracts - and vice versa.
+An efficient sales planning solution should be integrated with pricing and quotation management.
+That means forecast changes flow directly into calculations, offers, and contracts – and vice versa.

-This allows long-term profitability analyses to be automated and gives companies a transparent overview of future earnings.
-This is a decisive competitive advantage, especially in the supply business, where prices are often fixed for years.
+This enables long-term profitability analyses to be automated and provides a transparent view of future revenue.
+Especially in the supplier business, where prices are often fixed for years, this is a crucial competitive advantage.

-With a digitalized, automated and networked solution, companies can avoid errors, anticipate market developments and manage their planning dynamically.
+With a digitalized, automated, and interconnected solution, companies can avoid errors, anticipate market developments, and manage their planning dynamically.

-Digital Automotive offers a solution for suppliers who want to take their sales planning to the next level.
-The platform integrates market data, company figures and price management into a single, powerful environment - ensuring maximum efficiency and transparency.
+Digital Automotive offers a powerful solution for suppliers ready to elevate their sales planning.
+The platform integrates market data, company KPIs, and pricing management into a single, intelligent environment – delivering maximum efficiency and transparency.

 👉 Learn more: https://digital-automotive-supplier.com/de/sales-planning